 Designed for the serious climber, the BLACK DIAMOND Cyborg Pro Crampons come with two vertical front-points that can be replaced easily.
 It is a great performer on all kinds of ice.

 They’re made of lightweight stainless steel that provides strength, durability, and rust protection, while also preventing snowballing.
 The front points are hooded and adjustable, which is excellent for vertical ice and dry tooling.
-They can be set up for both single and double points and are compatible with most boots.
+They can be set up for both single and double points and are compatible with most boots and climbing shoes.

 You’ll love the walking-on-air-feel of these lightweight crampons.
 Weighing just 360 grams, the Petzl Leopard LLF Crampon is probably the lightest available aluminum crampons.
 So, if you need to drop some weight from your hiking kit, these are your best friends.